English

 Description

 This course is an introduction to the physical sciences.
-In the chemistry modules students will learn what matter is, how it is classified, atomic structure, the periodic table, chemical bonds and chemical reactions.
-In the physics modules they will learn about motion, forces, energy, waves, sound, light, electricity and magnetism. and some earth and space science.
-In the earth and space modules, students will learn about the earth’s structure and atmosphere.
+In the units covering Physics, students will learn about motion, forces, energy, waves, sound, light, electricity and magnetism.
+In the Chemistry units, students will learn what matter is, how it is classified, atomic structure, the periodic table, chemical bonds and chemical reactions.
 Students will conduct experiments using the experimental method to better understand the concepts we are studying.
-Expectations and Goals – We will cover a module every 2 weeks.
-Daily assignments of reading and answering questions will be given on a syllabus and email to be completed for the next class.
+Expectations and Goals – We will cover a chapter almost every week.
+Assignments including reading the text, answering questions, and worksheets will be assigned weekly for the next class period and given out in class and via email.
 Experiments will be conducted in class, with lab reports completed in class and at home.
 The class will consist of reviewing the assigned reading and questions for half the class and conducting labs for the rest of class.
+There are 2 projects/presentations due during the year.
 Tests will be taken at home and proctored by the parents.

 Students are assigned 45 min – 1 hour of homework per day